 Once the dough has risen and is nearly doubled in size, prepare the filling.
 Chocolate, butter, cocoa, and espresso powder are melted together on the stovetop until smooth.
 Pull the mixture off the heat, stir in the confectioner’s sugar, and allow the filling to cool to a spreadable consistency.
 One cooled, roll the dough out into a large rectangle on a floured work surface and spread the filling evenly over thin sheet of dough.
 Starting with one of the long ends, roll the dough tightly into one long tube and pinch the ends to seal in the filling.
 Use a sharp knife to cut the tube into slices and place the rolls two inches apart in one or two greased baking dishes.
 Allow the dough to rise a second time before baking until golden brown.

 I like to spread these chocolate sweet rolls with a cream cheese frosting.
 The cream cheese adds a bit of tang to an otherwise sweet frosting and perfectly compliments the chocolate sweet rolls.
-Although these buns are best eaten the day they are prepared, you can easily warm them in the microwave or toaster oven for a quick breakfast treat that will make ordinary mornings anything but.
-These chocolate sweet rolls are as delicious as they are beautiful, and I would bet that if you try them once you’ll have a new weekend baking tradition in the making.
+These buns are best eaten the day they are prepared.
+Nonetheless, you can easily warm them in the microwave or toaster oven for a quick breakfast treat.
+These chocolate sweet rolls are as delicious as they are beautiful; I would bet that if you try them once you’ll have a new weekend baking tradition in the making.

 Give these chocolate sweet rolls a go and try not to eat them all in one sitting.
-I’ll be sharing one more #monthofchocolate recipes at the end of this week, so keep your eyes peeled for a knockout finish to this special month of recipes.
+I’ll be sharing one more #monthofchocolate recipes at the end of this week.
+Keep your eyes peeled for a knockout finish to this special month of recipes.
 Happy Monday, y’all!

 Chocolate Sweet Rolls